 The IAAF has said it will give Russian officials until the end of the week to formally respond to allegations from a newly released report.
 A commission described the situation in Russia as 'state-sponsored' doping.

-told reporters during a conference call on Monday that he had initiated the process of considering imposing sanctions on Russia over the findings of the World Anti-Doping Agency's (WADA) independent commission.
+Sebastian Coe, the president of the International Association of Athletics Federations (IAAF) told reporters during a conference call on Monday that he had initiated the process of considering imposing sanctions on Russia over the findings of the World Anti-Doping Agency's (WADA) independent commission.

 "I asked the Russian Federation to report back to us by the end of the week," Coe said.
 "I want an explanation for the allegations that have been made today.
 That will allow my council to make a judgment about what the next step is."

 "We will act very quickly," he added.
 "It could lead to a provisional suspension."
 At the same time he noted that "my instinct remains to seek engagement rather than isolation."

 Damning independent commision report

 Coe's remarks came just hours after the independent commission appointed by WADA released a report that found a "deeply rooted culture of cheating" in Russian athletics, and called on the IAAF to suspend the country's athletes from competition.

 The commission also recommended lifetime bans for five athletes, four coaches and one doctor - all of them Russian.
 They included the women's 800 meters Olympic champion Mariya Savinova and the bronze medalist Ekaterina Poistogova.